 Instead of sending the same training to everyone and running identical simulations across the org, you can focus on high-risk roles and individuals, reinforce specific behaviors (e.g. reporting, verification) and adjust difficulty and exposure dynamically.

-This is where improvement starts to become continuous, not periodic.
+This is where improvement starts to become continuous rather than periodic.

 The goal shifts from awareness to response capability